ayahabuhammad/reading/JS.md

     - arithmetic operators
     - Logical operators

- you should be careful WHEN YOU WRITE in javascript about these things :
+ you should be careful when you write in Javascript :

-    1- is case sensitive
+    1-  It is case sensitive .
-    2- statements must end with semicolon
+    2- statements must end with semicolon .

 ------